opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 src=device:spine2/2, dst=device:leaf2/2, type=DIRECT, state=ACTIVE, expected=false
 ```

-**If you don't see any link**, check the ONOS log (`make onos-log`) for any
+**If you don't see a link**, check the ONOS log (`make onos-log`) for any
-error with packet-in/out handling.
+errors with packet-in/out handling.
 In case of errors, it's possible that you
 have not modified `InterpreterImpl.java` correctly.
 In this case, go back to
-exercise step 3.
+step 3.

-Verify flow rules, you should see 5 flow rules for each device.
+You should see 5 flow rules for each device.
 For example,
 to show all flow rules installed so far on device `leaf1`:

 ```